mozilla/mozjpeg/BUILDING.md

 Packages built in this manner can be installed on OS X 10.5 and later, but they must be built on OS X 10.6 or later.

-    make udmg

-This creates a Mac package/disk image that contains universal x86-64/i386/ARM binaries.
-The following CMake variables control which architectures are included in the universal binaries.
-Setting any of these variables to an empty string excludes that architecture from the package.
+In order to create a Mac package/disk image that contains universal x86-64/i386/ARM binaries, set any of the following CMake variables:

-* `OSX_32BIT_BUILD`: Directory containing an i386 (32-bit) Mac build of
+* `OSX_32BIT_BUILD`: Directory containing an i386 (32-bit) Mac or iOS build of
-  libjpeg-turbo (default: *{source_directory}*/osxx86)
+  libjpeg-turbo to include in the universal binaries
 * `IOS_ARMV8_BUILD`: Directory containing an ARMv8 (64-bit) iOS build of
-  libjpeg-turbo (default: *{source_directory}*/iosarmv8)
+  libjpeg-turbo to include in the universal binaries

 You should first use CMake to configure i386 and/or ARMv8 sub-builds of libjpeg-turbo (see "Build Recipes" and "Building libjpeg-turbo for iOS" above) in build directories that match those specified in the aforementioned CMake variables.
-Next, configure the primary build of libjpeg-turbo as an out-of-tree build, and build it.
-Once the primary build has been built, run `make udmg` from the build directory.
-The packaging system will build the sub-builds, use lipo to combine them into a single set of universal binaries, then package the universal binaries in the same manner as `make dmg`.
+Next, configure the primary build of libjpeg-turbo as an out-of-tree build, specifying one or more of the aforementioned CMake variables, and build it.
+Once the primary build has been built, run `make dmg` from the build directory.
+The packaging system will build the sub-builds, use lipo to combine them into a single set of universal binaries, then package the universal binaries.

 Cygwin